-Ohiopyle State Park is home to five breathtaking waterfalls.
-The others are: Johnathan Run Falls, Cascades Falls, Meadow Run Waterslides, and Ohiopyle Falls.
+Ohiopyle State Park is home to six breathtaking waterfalls.
+The others are Jonathan Run Falls, The Cascades, Sugar Run Falls, Meadow Run Natural Waterslides, and Ohiopyle Falls.
 Ohiopyle Falls has its own ADA parking and viewing area by the park office/visitor center.

 Falls Trail at Ricketts Glenn State Park

-Falls Trail at Ricketts Glen State Park is considered “most difficult” hiking, and provides some of the best waterfall viewing in Pennsylvania.
-Located within the Glens Natural Area -- a National Natural Landmark -- Falls Trail travels along 22 named, free-flowing waterfalls, ranging in heights from 11 feet to 94 feet, each cascading through rock-strewn clefts in the ancient hillside.
-The 94-foot Ganoga Falls is the highest of 22 named waterfalls.
+Falls Trail at Ricketts Glen State Park is considered to be the “most difficult” hiking and provides some of the best waterfall viewing in Pennsylvania.
+Located within the Glens Natural Area — a National Natural Landmark — Falls Trail travels along 21 named, free-flowing waterfalls, ranging in heights from 11 feet to 94 feet, each cascading through rock-strewn clefts in the ancient hillside.
+The 94-foot Ganoga Falls is the highest of 21 named waterfalls.

-The full loop of this trail is 7.2 miles if hiking both the upper and lower sections.
-To see most of the waterfalls, a 3.2-mile loop can be taken by going on Highland Trail and the Glen Leigh and Ganoga Glen sides of the trail.
+The full loop of this trail is 7.2 miles of hiking both the upper and lower sections.
+To seemost of the waterfalls, a 3.2-mile loop can be taken by going on Highland Trail and the Glen Leigh and Ganoga Glen sides of the trail.